formix/infernal-engine/README.md

 be a wizard!

-## Calling `done` Within a Rule
+## Calling `next` Within a Rule

+You must return the call to the `next` callback to instruct the inference engine to execute the next inference step then to exit the current rule.
+Not returning the `next` result will cause a timeout error.
+See code examples above for details.

-You must call the `done` callback to tell the inference engine that the current rule finished executing.
-Otherwise, the engine will wait idle until timeout.
-You can call the `done` callback with a single error parameter.
-This will stop the inference and call the `infer` callback with the error parameter you have set.
+You can call the `next` callback with a single parameter.
+This will stop the inference and call the initial `infer` callback with the parameter you have set.
+Calling next with a parameter instruct the engine that an error happened during the rule inference.

+**Never execute the** `next` **callback without returning its result.**

+*Note that this is not a breaking change from version 0.16.2.
+I introduce the `return next()` paradigm to insure that `next` (same thing as `done`) is never called twice within the same rule and that the programmer do not forget to exit the rule after calling `next`.
+The engine does nothing with the result of the `next` function execution.*

 ## Absolute Fact Reference